Eduardo-LP-Silva/DungeonKeep-TurtleWars/README.md

 2. Import project in Android Studio.
 3. When prompted to update project upon start, **don't!**

+----- To test the desktop version and unit tests---------

+4. Go to Edit Configurations, click on the green plus sign and select application.
+5. On the Main class field select the DesktopLauncher class.
+6. On the Working directory field, select ...\TurtleWars\android\assets.
+7. Finnaly, select the classpath of the desktop and click apply and ok.

 ### Application

 1. Make sure your phone allows installation of unsigned APKs.